DanielMendozaC/leetcode/graph.md

     result = []

     def dfs(node):
-        if node in visited:
-            return

-        visited.add(node)
+        visited.add(node)  # Mark as visited immediately
         result.append(node)  # Process current node

         for neighbor in graph[node]:
-            if neighbor not in visited:
+            if neighbor not in visited:  # Only check here dfs(neighbor)
-                dfs(neighbor)

     dfs(start)